pauljgy/pauljgy/README.md

 ## Hi!

 - My name's PJ
-- I like playing/solving games and learning from them
+- I really like playing/solving games and learning from them
-- Making some small tools here to help me fix my mistakes in various games
+- I'm making some small tools here for:
+    1) fixing mistakes/pruning out bad habits in various games
+    2) other small math experiments

 <!--
 **pauljgy/pauljgy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.